Dispersal-induced growth in a time-periodic environment: Introduction

 A better understanding of the DIG phenomenon, beyond numerical simulations, requires mathematical analysis of relevant models.
 For stochastically varying growth, several researchers have obtained analytical results regarding the DIG effect.
-In the special case of `well-mixed' systems in which dispersing individuals join a common pool from which they disperse to all patches, a simple and elegant analytical treatment is available (\cite{bascompte,jansen,metz}).
-The case of direct and limited dispersal among patches is considerably more difficult. \cite{morita} analyze a discrete-time model, showing that the ratio of populations in the two patches converges to a stationary distribution characterized by a Perron-Frobenius equation which can be solved numerically, and in terms of which the total growth rate of the populations can be computed. \cite{evans} analyze a continuous-time stochastic model, obtaining an explicit expression for the stationary distribution in the two-patch case, from which the population growth rate can be calculated, and providing explicit conditions for the occurrence of dispersal-induced growth.
-In the above-mentioned analytical works, it is assumed that there is no auto-correlation in the environmental variation. \cite{schreiber} obtains an analytical approximation for the population growth rate for the case of many patches in a discrete-time model including auto-correlation of the time-dependent growth rates, which shows that positive autocorrelation enhances the total population growth rate and thus the possibility of DIG, while spatial correlation among patches reduces this effect, in agreement with the numerical findings of \cite{roy}.
+In the special case of `well-mixed' systems in which dispersing individuals join a common pool from which they disperse to all patches, a simple and elegant analytical treatment is available \cite{bascompte,jansen,metz}.
+The case of direct and limited dispersal among patches is considerably more difficult. \cite{morita} analyze a discrete-time two-patch model, showing that the ratio of populations in the two patches converges to a stationary distribution characterized by a Perron-Frobenius equation which can be solved numerically, and in terms of which the total growth rate of the populations can be computed. \cite{evans} analyze a continuous-time stochastic model, obtaining an explicit expression for the stationary distribution in the two-patch case, from which the population growth rate can be calculated, and providing explicit conditions for the occurrence of dispersal-induced growth.
+In the above-mentioned analytical works, it is assumed that there is no auto-correlation in the environmental variation. \cite{schreiber} obtains an analytical approximation of the population growth rate for the case of many patches in a discrete-time model including auto-correlation of the time-dependent growth rates, which shows that positive autocorrelation enhances the total population growth rate and thus the possibility of DIG, while spatial correlation among patches reduces this effect, in agreement with the numerical findings of \cite{roy}.

-In the context of time-periodic, rather than stochastic, environmental variation, \cite{bansaye} analyze discrete-time models, in which the environment varies periodically among a finite set of states, including a treatment of demographic stochasticity, and conditions for occurrence of DIG are given.
-It appears that to date there has been no study providing mathematical understanding of the DIG effect in the continuous-time deterministic context, and the conditions under which it does and does not arise.
-The aim of this work is to perform such an analysis, and to prove that, under appropriate conditions, the DIG phenomenon {\it{must}} occur.
+In the context of time-periodic, rather than stochastic environmental variation, \cite{bansaye} analyze discrete-time models, in which the environment varies periodically between two states, and conditions for occurrence of DIG are given.
+Recent work of \cite{benaim} studies the DIG phenonemonon in a two-patch model in which the growth rates switch between two values, both in a periodic and stochastically.